The finger: Classical era

 The Cynic philosopher Diogenes, pictured by Gérôme with the large jar in which he lived; when strangers at the inn were expressing their wish to catch sight of the great orator Demosthenes, Diogenes is said to have stuck out his middle finger and exclaimed "This, for you, is the demagogue of the Athenians."

 The middle finger gesture was used in ancient times as a symbol of sexual intercourse, in a manner meant to degrade, intimidate, and threaten the individual receiving the gesture.
 It also represented the phallus, with the fingers next to the middle finger representing testicles; from its close association, the gesture may have assumed apotropaic potency.
 In the 1st-century Mediterranean world, extending the finger was one of many methods used to divert the ever-present threat of the evil eye.

-In Greek, the gesture was known as the katapygon (κατάπυγον, from kata – κατά, "downwards" and pugē – πυγή, "rump, buttocks").
+In Greek, the gesture was known as the katápygon (κατάπυγον, from kata – κατά, "downwards" and pugē – πυγή, "rump, buttocks").
 In ancient Greek comedy, the finger was a gesture of insult toward another person, with the term katapugon also referring to "a male who submits to anal penetration" or katapygaina to a female.
 In Aristophanes's comedy The Clouds (423 BC), when the character Socrates is quizzing his student on poetic meters, Strepsiades declares that he knows quite well what a dactyl is, and gives the finger.
 The gesture is a visual pun on the two meanings of the Greek word daktylos, both "finger" and the rhythmic measure composed of a long syllable and two short, like the joints of a finger (^{— ‿ ‿}, which also appears as a visual pun on the penis and testicles in a medieval Latin text).
 Socrates called one who made the gesture "boorish and stupid."
 The gesture recurs as a form of mockery in Peace, alongside farting in someone's face.
 The usage is later explained in the Suda and included in the Adagia of Erasmus.
 The verb "to play the Siphnian" appears in a fragment of Aristophanes and has a similar meaning.
 The usage is once again explained in the Suda, where it is said to mean "to touch the anus with a finger."
 Diogenes Laërtius records how the Cynic philosopher Diogenes of Sinope directed the gesture at the orator Demosthenes in 4th-century BC Athens.
 In the Discourses of Epictetus, Diogenes's target is instead one of the sophists.